 Birth of a Vision

 The vision for the Watertown Veterans Memorial started as a coffee time conversation between Laurel Foss, a Korean War Army Veteran, a recipient of the Purple Heart, Bronze Star and a member of the DAV and LeRoy Anderson, a 20 year Navy veteran from the Vietnam era and Commander of the DAV Chapter #6, back as far as 2003.
-The Memorial’s birth began on a beverage napkin and was later enhanced by Laurel’s nephew Michael Foss from Arizona, who drafted the initial copy.
+The birth of the memorial began on a beverage napkin and was later enhanced by Laurel and his nephew Michael Foss from Arizona, who drafted the initial copy.

 Since that time Anderson and Foss formed a Veterans Memorial Committee, Lynn Johnson representing the VFW, J Maurice Redmond representing the American Legion, Ordean Bierman representing the Marine Corp League and Richard Stricherz a member of the DAV.
 Through the efforts of the Committee the project is moving forward.
 The ground breaking ceremony was September 2, 2005 at 2 p.m. at the Stokes-Thomas City Park.
 Mayor Paul Fox served as Master of Ceremonies.

-There will be 19 strategically placed benches in and around the memorial that will provide a resting place for visitors throughout the memorial.
-These benches were sponsored by families and companies in the Watertown area in support of the memorial.
+There are 19 strategically placed benches in and around the memorial that will provide a resting place for visitors throughout the memorial.
+These benches were sponsored by families and companies in support of the memorial.